Views: 1

 and all the valiant deeds each of you has performed

-all of which you traversed by performing the actions of our being
+you traversed them all by performing the actions of our being

 as for the valley of essence, you have fallen asleep in its attribute.